osw282/Reverse-Polish-Notation-RPN-Calculator/README.md

 # Restrictions
 - The calculator only accepts whole numbers as input.
 - The calculator output whole numbers only.
 - Each operation takes 2 values.
-E.g. "1 2 +" is an valid input and " 1 2 3 +" is an invalid input.
+E.g. "1 2 +" is a valid input and "1 2 3 +" is an invalid input.